 "It's a loss for the city that the city manager has decided to step down before her retirement, but I totally respect and understand the decision," Councilman Drew Combs told The Almanac.
 "As I reflect on the city manager's tenure I have to admit a degree of disappointment that some recent actions by my City Council colleagues made a challenging job even more challenging.
 As Mr. Murphy assumes this role in an interim capacity, my hope is that he's afforded a bit more grace."

 Among those actions was the decision by three council members, Mayor Betsy Nash, Vice Mayor Jen Wolosin and Councilwoman Cecilia Taylor, to hold a closed session meeting last October without the knowledge of then-Mayor Drew Combs' or Jerome-Robinson, to discuss a matter allegedly related to Jerome-Robinson's performance.

 "I can't express enough thanks to Starla Jerome-Robinson," Councilman Ray Mueller said.
 "She came out of retirement and led the city for over three and a half years, and led us through the pandemic ...
 I'm incredibly thankful for her service with the city."

-Murphy, a longtime city employee, is now the new interim city manager.
-He began working for Menlo Park as an associate planner in 1996 before rising through the ranks as a development services manager, assistant community development director, public works director, and most recently, deputy city manager, a role he has been serving in for nearly three years, according to LinkedIn.
+Justin Murphy, a longtime city employee who is slated the new interim city manager, began working for Menlo Park as an associate planner in 1996 before rising through the ranks as a development services manager, assistant community development director, public works director, and most recently, deputy city manager, a role he has been serving in for nearly three years, according to LinkedIn.
 He holds a bachelor's degree from Stanford University in urban studies and a Master of Public Administration degree from the Harvard Kennedy School.

-The City Council has selected The Hawkins Group to conduct a nationwide search for a new city manager and the application period recently closed.
-Over the next few months, the council plans to consider applications for the permanent city manager position, according to a press statement.
+The City Council has selected The Hawkins Group to conduct a nationwide search for a new city manager and the application period was open through early January.
+Over the next few months, the City Council plans to consider applications for the permanent City Manager position, according to a press statement.